-- 1. Open the project to HOV traffic only until the pricing project can be completed. - 2.
-Hold a technical advisory committee meeting with Local/Regional/Sate/Federal partners for the project after the Managed Lane opens in an HOV configuration this fall. - 3.
-The future dual lane declaration gantry concept will be field tested at Texas A&M. - 4.
-Complete review of the "Draft" traffic and revenue study to establish the tolling structure for the project when pricing is implemented in 2008. - 5.
-Work through the design of the advance signing for pricing and performance of the Managed Lanes to be used on this project.
+- 1. Monitor the operating HOV project for operational needs and measure the traffic volumes. - 2.
+Hold a technical advisory committee meeting with Local/Regional/Sate/Federal partners for the project after the managed lane opens in an HOV configuration this fall.
+This meeting is likely to be combined with other regional meetings on transportation. - 3.
+The future dual lane declaration gantry concept will be field tested at Texas A&M on October 17, 2007. - 4.
+Incorporate the results of the draft traffic and revenue study to propose a fixed and dynamic pricing tolling structure for this project. - 5.
+Work through the design of the advanced signing for the project and how the ITS data will be utilized for tracking the performance of the managed lanes on this project.